Nishant-Joshi-Bose/Product-Docker/scripts/KEY_CONFIG_GENERATOR.md

 ## KeyList

-The values in the "KeyList" array must be of type KEY_VALUE (see KeyValue.h).
+The values in the "KeyList" array must be of type KEY_VALUE.
+The key list header file for each source must contain define keys for each source as "typedef enum { ... } KEY_VALUE;"

 ## Action